eunwooim/Tensorflow-Speech-Recognition-Challenge/README.md

 The spectrogram on the left side is presented as linear scale, and another one is presented as a log scale.
 <br>
-Therefore, from an audio data, we visualized features in both time and frequency domain by spectrogram.j
+Therefore, from an audio data, we visualized features in both time and frequency domain by spectrogram.

+## About MFCCs

 ## [Signal Processing](https://github.com/imeunu/Capstone_PBL/tree/main/Signal_Processing)